cmelchior/jervis-ffb/docs/architecture.md

 But there are other more compelling reasons:

 1. Kotlin Multiplatform has 100% compatibility with the JVM and can use any Java library when running there.
-   This is relevant because the entire FUMBBL Client/Server is written in Java, so it would be easier to copy (with credit) code from that codebase.
+   This is relevant because the FUMBBL Client/Server is written in Java, so it would be easier to copy (with credit) code from that codebase.

 2. Kotlin Multiplatform allows for one codebase to compile to many targets: Android, iOS, JVM, Web through Wasm